cal-overflow/Build-A-Blog/getting-started.md

   - [Run or generate the website](#run-or-generate-the-website)
   - [Testing](#testing-)

-If you'd like a website similar to mine ([cal-overflow.dev](http://www.cal-overflow.dev)), you can do so without needing to build it from scratch.
 ## 1. Generate a repository
-Through GitHub, you can use a repository as a template to generate your own repository. \
+Through GitHub you can use a template repository such as this to generate your own repository. \
 Use this repository as a template by following [these steps](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

 Once your repository has been generated, follow the below steps.